The public defender

 The widespread opinion that a public defender is the advocate for “poor people” is completely incorrect.
 The assignment of a public defense lawyer is not related to the financial situation of the accused, so an equation with the so-called "legal aid" in civil proceedings is ruled out.
 For this reason, a mandatory defense lawyer would also be assigned to the CEO of a DAX company (if the legal procedural requirements are met).

 The right to be assigned a mandatory defense lawyer exists if it is a case of the so-called "necessary defense".
 According to § 140 StPO, this is the case if:

-There are also cases in which access to the file is considered necessary.
-However, since only one defense lawyer is usually entitled to inspect the investigation files, the court will assign a defender to the defendant.
-In order to guarantee a fair trial, according to the case law, inspection of the files - and thus the assignment of a mandatory defense lawyer - is necessary, among other things, if
+There are also cases where inspection of the files is deemed necessary.
+However, since usually only one defense counsel has the right to inspect the investigation files, the court will assign a public defender to the defendant.
+In order to guarantee a fair trial, inspection of the files - and thus the assignment of a public defender - is required, among other things, if

 If there is a "necessary defense" case, the court will provide the defendant with a mandatory defense lawyer.
 As mentioned above, however, this is done regardless of whether the accused has money or not.